osism/osism.github.io/docs/guides/deploy-guide/rookify.md

 cd rookify
 ```

-2. To install Rookify locally, python's `virtualenv` will be used (Note: This will install pre-commit in your local user context):
+2. To install Rookify locally, Python's `virtualenv` will be used (Note: This will install `pre-commit` in your local user user context):

 :::tip

-Checkout the included options of the added `Makefile` by simply typing `make`.
+Checkout the included options in the `Makefile` by typing `make`.

 :::